Hillegersberg: History

 Hillegersberg was named after Hildegard van Vlaanderen, wife of Count Dirk II of Holland and West Friesland (920-988).
 The village was founded on a hill, form by a ridge of sand known locally as a donk or morre.
 Local flint finds here indicate pre-historic occupation and later discoveries of Roman pottery, medals as well as a bust of Emperor Hadrian show subsequent early activity in the area.

 According to legend, this ridge was formed by sand dropped from the apron of the mythical giant Hillegonda.
 She was said to have built her house on this ridge and so Hillegersberg, then known as Hillegonda's mountain, was named.
 The image of the giant Hillegonda with her torn apron is shown on Hillegersberg's coat of arms.
 A church and a castle, Huis ten Berghe, were subsequently built on the ridge.

 The castle was first mentioned in a certificate of November 2, 1269 documenting a loan from Vranke Stozep van Hildegardsberg.
 Later in 1343, Heer Kerstant van den Berge owned the church and the castle.
 However, in 1426, both church and castle were destroyed by the armies of Jacoba of Bavaria, during the Hoekse and Kabeljauwse quarrels.
 Remnants of the castle dungeon may still be found next to the Hillegondakerk in a corner of the cemetery, which dates from around 1500 in its present form.
 The structure was designated a national monument in September 1973.

+Hillergersberg's Bergse-plassen lakes were created by peat extraction in its surrounding fields and their subsequent flooding between CE 1600 and 1700.

 Hillegersberg's population grew from 2,000 inhabitants in 1885 to 7,000 in 1904.
 The border between Hillegersberg and Rotterdam has changed several times.
 In 1904 and 1920 parts of Hillegersberg were annexed by Rotterdam.
 Despite this, Hillegersberg's population would increase to 5,000 in 1920.
 In 1941, the area was absorbed completely in Rotterdam.
 In 1979 the area became part of the sub-municipality of Hillegersberg-Schiebroek which then became a Gebied of the same name in 2014.
 A Gebied has an advisory commission which represents those living in the area.
 By January 2018, the sub-municipality of Hillegersberg-Schiebroek, of which Hillergersberg is a part, had a population of 43,991.

 Hillegersberg's growth has been explained partly due to its attractiveness for well-to-do residents because of its lakes such as the Bergse Plassen, attractions like the Plaswijckpark and Lommerrijk, as well as its proximity to the centre of the city.
 Hillegersberg is considered to be one of the most prosperous sub-municipalities of Rotterdam.
 This is based on the number of expensive homes there, the quality of its amenities, and the luxury stores in its village centre.